GALEO Institute for Leadership

-“Leaders become great, not because of their power, but because of their ability to empower others.” – John Maxwell
+“Leaders become great, not because of their power, but because of their ability to empower others.”

 GALEO Institute for Leadership (GIL) Goals

 Educate: The GIL Program aims to develop knowledgeable, skilled, committed, and action-oriented leaders.
-Participants from diverse background and different perspectives gain a better understanding of themselves and their role as community leaders while enhancing their existing leadership skills.
+Participants from diverse backgrounds and different perspectives gain a better understanding of themselves and their role as community leaders while enhancing their existing leadership skills.
 These skills include: valuing and utilizing diversity, understanding group dynamics, effective communication, conflict management, decision making, collaboration, and an understanding of the political and social realities of Georgia.
-These skills are taught by trained facilitators using curriculum from the J.W.
+These skills are taught by trained facilitators using a curriculum from the J.W.
 Fanning Institute for Leadership at the University of Georgia.

 Inspire: The GALEO Institute for Leadership is designed to create leaders that think outside of the box to solve current issues.
-We strive to have participants that will utilize their leadership training to create meaningful impact within their communities or area of work.
-GIL Graduate often mention the program as a motivation and influencing factor within their roles as elected officials, business leaders, non-profit executives, and countless other occupations.
+We strive to have participants that will utilize their leadership training to create a meaningful impact within their communities or area of work.
+GIL graduates often mention the program as a motivation and influencing factor within their roles as elected officials, business leaders, non-profit executives, and countless other occupations.
 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” – John Quincy Adams

 GALEO Institute for Leadership Curriculum